How much is XUMO per month?

 2. Can I watch XUMO on my smart TV?

-Yes, XUMO is compatible with a wide range of smart TVs, including models from popular brands such as Samsung, LG, Sony, and VIZIO.
+Absolutely!
+XUMO is compatible with a wide range of smart TVs, including popular brands like Samsung, LG, Vizio, and more.
 Simply download the XUMO app from your TV’s app store and start streaming.

 3. Are there any hidden costs or in-app purchases?